MVukanichh/MVsCS2Config/.github/README.md

 To use Configs ~~and Close-Captions files~~, the next steps must be followed:

-1. Right-click on "Counter-strike 2" in the Steam Library
+1. Right-click on `Counter-strike 2` in the Steam Library
-2. Press "Properties" and a new window will pop up
+2. Press `Properties` and a new window will pop up
-3. Click on the "Local Files" tab
+3. Click on the `Local Files` tab
-4. Press "Browse Local Files"
+4. Press `Browse Local Files`
-	- Windows Explorer window will pop up with the main folder within the "Counter-Strike Global Offensive" game folder
+	- Windows Explorer window will pop up with the main folder within the `Counter-Strike Global Offensive` game folder

 > [!NOTE]
-> Even though the game is now "Counter-Strike 2", it still uses "Counter-Strike Global Offensive" name for the main folder.
+> Even though the game is now `Counter-Strike 2`, it still uses `Counter-Strike Global Offensive` name for the main folder.

-5. Open the folder named "game"
+5. Open the folder named `game`
-6. Open the folder named "csgo"
+6. Open the folder named `csgo`
 7. Open ZIP file
-8. Open the Folder named "content"
+8. Open the Folder named `content`
-9. Hold down the Control button (CTRL) and select folder~~s~~ named "cfg" ~~and "resource"~~ within the opened ZIP File and drag them to the "csgo" folder
+9. Hold down the Control button (CTRL) and select folder~~s~~ named `cfg` ~~and `resource`~~ within the opened ZIP File and drag them to the `csgo` folder
 10. Press YES to everything if prompted

 ---